fluxnetart/fluxnetart.github.io/_posts/2025-10-18-biospherevideo.md

 ---
 layout: post
 title: Breathing as the Biosphere Imaginal Journeys
-excerpt: Rosa Lewis and friends guide you to experience the ever-changing nature of ecosystems in flux and connect to a felt sense of wholeness.
+excerpt: Rosa Lewis and friends guide you in experiencing the ever-changing nature of ecosystems in flux and connecting to a felt sense of wholeness.
 categories: projects
 ---